 On paper, the Gold Rush is a very simple drink.
-Composed of bourbon, honey syrup and fresh lemon juice, it’s essentially a Whiskey Sour with honey in place of sugar (or a bourbon-spiked take on the Bee’s Knees, if you prefer).
-But that whiskey-honey combination transforms the cocktail’s flavor and mouthfeel, making the Gold Rush a drink all its own.
+Composed of bourbon, honey syrup and fresh lemon juice, it’s essentially a Whiskey Sour with honey in place of sugar.
+This also essentially makes it a variation on the classic Bee’s Knees cocktail, but one that uses bourbon rather than gin.
+The interplay of whiskey and honey transforms the cocktail’s flavor and mouthfeel, making the Gold Rush a drink that transcends the sum of its parts.

-The Gold Rush was first created at New York City’s famous bar, Milk & Honey, in the early aughts and spread worldwide at such a pace that the cocktail is commonly assumed to be a pre-Prohibition classic.
-But this modern invention occurred at a time when important drinks were appearing all over the USA, as bartenders experimented by tweaking classics.
+The Gold Rush was first created at famed New York City bar Milk & Honey in the early 2000s, and became a staple of bars worldwide at such a pace that the cocktail is often commonly assumed to have been a pre-Prohibition classic, rather than a modern drink.
+But its appearance came at a time when new drinks were appearing all over the U.S. fueled by a new generation of craft bartenders experimenting with tweaks to classic cocktails.
 Newly available liqueurs were poured liberally, alternate base spirits were swapped into tried-and-true recipes, and rules were broken with regularity.
-The era resulted in a lot of great success stories, like this one.
-And in the Penicillin, which was also created at Milk & Honey during this time as a scotch-laced riff on the Gold Rush.

-Add the bourbon, honey syrup and lemon juice into a shaker with ice and shake hard for 30 seconds.
+Add the bourbon, honey syrup, and lemon juice into a shaker with ice and shake until well-chilled.

-Strain into a chilled rocks glass with one large ice cube.
+Strain into a chilled rocks glass over one large ice cube.

 Garnish with a lemon twist.